samialhamad/pattiesangels/README.md

 * Sprint 6 (February 12th to February 25th): TBD - Khadeeja

-* Sprint 7 (February 26th to March 10th): TBD - Phuc
+* Sprint 7 (February 26th to March 10th): Retrieving active pets, adding a new pet button, sending new pets to the database, enhancing the Adopt page, and creating a simple web adoption form.

 * Sprint 8 (March 20th to March 31st): Created the Login function for the admins to access the back-end and be able to make changes.